msalemor/adf-databricks-devops/README.md

 ### ADF

 - Generates ARM templates
+- Publish and create an aritifcat with the ADF ARM templates
-- Use a pipeline to push the ARM templates to upper environment(s)
+- Use a pipeline to deploy the ARM templates to upper environment(s)
-  - Modify the parameters as appropritly
+  - Modify the parameters accordingly

 ### Databricks

 - Generates code and data files
 - Use a pipeline (using the Databricks tools) to push the code required files to the upper environment(s)
-  - Modify parameter and data as appropritly
+  - Modify parameter and data accordingly